toradex/tcb-env-setup/README.md

 ```
 **IMPORTANT**: Make sure you execute the script by sourcing it as shown above.
 Executing it normally will cause certain parts of the setup to fail and most importantly the `torizoncore-builder` command will not be available to you.

-The script will guide you through a series of yes or no questions.
+The script will guide you through some yes/no prompts.
 By the end the script will setup Torizoncore-builder with either the latest version of the tool found locally or online depending on your anwsers.
 On success you can then use the tool by running `torizoncore-builder`.
 Finally you must run this setup script every new terminal session as the `torizoncore-builder` command will not be retained through sessions.

 ### Advanced Usage and Options
 The script supports the following options: